-The lying EZ bar extension isn't just your ordinary tricep exercise.
+The lying EZ bar extension is an excellent tricep pushdown replacement.
+But it isn’t just your ordinary tricep exercise.

 Unlike pushdowns et al., the flat tricep extension emphasizes the most crucial head of the triceps for building size—the long head, the one which makes up around two-thirds of your triceps size.